ComputeCanada/magic_castle/docs/README.md

 to instances that have the corresponding key in their list of tags.
 To each instance with the tag, unique block devices are attached, no multi-instance attachment is supported.

-Each volume in map is defined a key corresponding to its and a map of attributes:
+Each volume in the map is defined by a key corresponding to its name and a map of attributes:

 - `size`: size of the block device in GB.
 - `type` (optional): type of volume to use.
 Default value per provider: